 Conclusion

 Understanding the GST implications on the diamond industry is crucial for compliance and optimising financial management.
 Proper documentation, compliance with GST regulations, and leveraging the Input Tax Credit (ITC) can enhance business operations.
-Additionally, businesses can benefit from availing of a business loan to manage working capital effectively in this dynamic industry.
+Additionally, businesses can benefit from taking a business loan to manage working capital effectively in this dynamic industry.